losrobbos/github-flow-guide/README.md

 Once your done, once more add and commit everything. `git status` command should show you no files, neither red or green.

-It is now recommended that you import the latest changes from your colleagues (so the main branch) in your branch to see, if your branch works well together with the work of the others or it produces any conflicts.
+It is now recommended that you import the latest changes from your colleagues (so the main branch) in your branch to see, if your branch works well together with the work of the others or if it produces any conflicts.

 It is adviced to do this in a team meeting or minimum in a pair (two developers of the team).